 Pelargonium rust is a common fungal disease affecting geraniums.
 Photo - Graham Ross

-The first signs of the disease are yellow circular spots on the upper leaf surface and brown pustules underneath which burst open spreading the disease spores further.
+The first signs of the disease are yellow circular spots on the upper leaf surface and brown pustules underneath which burst open spreading the disease

 Because the fungus actually feeds on leaf tissue it eventually turns yellow and drops.

 The disease can remain latent through winter, even on cuttings, not becoming a problem until warmth and moisture appear in spring.

 Keep plants in pots on the drier side and water the soil for garden grown plants.

 Keep plants growing vigorously and well fertilised with blood and bone every three months and apply a granular fertiliser and liquid nutrient every 2-3

 To increase effectiveness add Eco seaweed to the spray.